chunrapeepat/buildquest/README.md

 7. Experiment and develop your AWESOME 😎 features

 ### Tech stack
-- Frontend: Firebase, React, Antd, [scaffold-eth/serverless-auth](https://github.com/austintgriffith/scaffold-eth/tree/serverless-auth) template
+- Frontend: Firebase, React,
-- Backend: Firebase Cloud Functions, Firestore, Firebase Custom Authentication
+- Backend: Firebase Cloud Functions, Firestore, Firebase Github Authentication

+### What I learn from this project

 ---